medic/cht-gateway/README.md

 Using the POST verb `medic-gateway` supports the following:

  - accepts and processes relevant data received in a response
- - provides the web service with server-terminiating SMS data
+ - provides the web service with server-terminating SMS data
  - polls the web service periodically for server-originating messages